Prerna-2055/MLflow_Model_Deployment/README.md

 5. Number of Attributes: 12 + output attribute

-   Note: several of the attributes may be correlated, thus it makes sense to apply some sort of feature selection.

 6. Attribute information:

-   For more information, read [Cortez and Morais, 2007].

    1. X - x-axis spatial coordinate within the Montesinho park map: 1 to 9
    2. Y - y-axis spatial coordinate within the Montesinho park map: 2 to 9